Not Amount But Attitude

 October 12 | Mark 12:43-44

 Who do you give for?
-If you give to be seen by other people they will be impressed.
+If you give so others see your gift, they will be impressed.
 But unlike them, God knows how much you have and how much you give.
-But if you give for God it doesn’t matter what other people think.
+If you give for God it doesn’t matter what they think.

 Action Step: Financial giving to God shows the level of your faith in His provision.
 Use this as your principal forgiving instead of a number.
 Ask the Spirit what to give.